 Animals such as miniature horses, pigs, and monkeys may be considered service animals.
-A carrier must decide on a case-by-case basis according to factors such as the animal's size and weight; state and foreign country restrictions; and whether or not the animal would pose a direct threat to the health or safety of others or cause a fundamental alteration in the cabin service.17 Individuals should contact the airlines ahead of travel to find out what is permitted.
+A carrier must decide on a case-by-case basis according to factors such as the animal's size and weight; state and foreign country restrictions; whether or not the animal would pose a direct threat to the health or safety of others; or cause a fundamental alteration in the cabin service.17 Individuals should contact the airlines ahead of travel to find out what is permitted.

 Airlines are not required to transport unusual animals such as snakes, other reptiles, ferrets, rodents, and spiders.
-Foreign carriers are not required to transport animals other than dogs.18 VI.
-Reaction/Response of Others Allergies and fear of dogs are not valid reasons for denying access or refusing service to people using service animals.
-17 14 C.F.R. § 382.117(f).
+Foreign carriers are not required to transport animals other than dogs.18 customers are afraid of service animals, a solution may be to allow enough space for that person to avoid getting close to the service animal.